We are often asked, how do I check if my WordPress site has been hacked?

 If your core WordPress files are changed or modified in some way, then that’s an important sign that your WordPress site is hacked.

-Hackers may simply modify a core WordPress file and place their own code inside it.
+Hackers may simply modify a core WordPress file and place their own PHP code inside it.
 They may also create files with names similar to WordPress core files.

 The easiest way to track those files is by installing a WordPress security plugin that monitors the health of your core WordPress files.
 You can also manually check your WordPress folders to look for any suspicious files or scripts.

 14. Users Are Randomly Redirected to Unknown Websites